rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 This is where you shout "it's alive!", toss your head back and do the insane scientist laugh.

 Okay, what just happened?
-You wrote a program by creating a file and writing one line of code in it.
-Then you ran the program using Python and it wrote (printed) `Hello world` in the terminal.
+You wrote a program by creating a file in which you wrote one line of code.
+You then ran the program using Python and it wrote (printed) `Hello world` in the terminal.
 Do not worry about the parentheses and quotes for now and just enjoy your new life as a programmer.

 Maybe you wonder why we write `print` and not `write` or something else?
 That actually goes all the way back to the days when computers were big clunky things with no screens attached.
 They could only interact with the user by *printing* out things on a real physical paper printer.
-Back then, the output you see on the screen was printed onto a piece of paper that the programmer could then look at.
-These days print shows up in the terminal, but the story should help you remember that print sends text *out of your program*.
+Back then, the output you now see on the screen was printed onto a piece of paper that the programmer could then look at.
+These days print shows up in the terminal, but the story should help you remember that `print` spits text *out of your program* just like a printer.

 Now try to add another line of code like this: